16 of the Most Historically Inaccurate Movies Ever

 Steven Spielberg’s epic drama about a true 1839 slave ship rebellion and the resulting Supreme Court case takes a lot of liberties with the facts—mainly to create white heroes.
 In the movie, John Quincy Adams (played by Anthony Hopkins) argues for the African refugees’ freedom.
 He did that in real life, too, but his antislavery stances were more wishy-washy than the film would suggest.
 The movie also left out the part when 3,000 white people paid 12 cents to stare at the Africans while they were in jail awaiting the trial that would decide their fate.
 Here are more presidential “facts” that just aren’t true.

 Disney’s 1995 animated feature sets itself up as a story about the life of the Native American woman Amonute, nicknamed Pocahontas (which means “mischievous” or “playful.”), who supposedly brokered peace between the Powhatan tribe and English colonizers in the early 17th century.
 While Captain John Smith himself did spread the story that the chief’s daughter saved his life, historians still debate whether throwing herself over the captured Smith actually was an act of mercy or just part of a traditional adoption ceremony ritual that Smith didn’t understand.
 Regardless, he and the then-12-year-old Pocahontas weren’t romantically involved—she was captured and married John Rolfe about seven years later.
 Oh, and despite the movie’s friendly overtones, 90 percent of the native population died of disease and genocide, thanks to the European settlers.
 Not exactly Disney material.
+Here are some surprising facts you never knew about Disney’s most famous characters.

 Shakespeare in Love

 Academics in Shakespeare and Renaissance history found so many glaring errors in the much-beloved romance Shakespeare in Love.
 Nothing was accurate, from the props to the ways the characters talked.
 It was basically like the 1990s dating scene, except set in Elizabethan England.
 Shakespeare is also seen writing a play called Romeo and Ethel, the Pirate’s Daughter.
 If only that play were real—sounds like a masterpiece!
+Here are the most iconic movies set in every state.

 This action film is based on a real battle that took place in 480 BC between Spartans and the Persian army.
 There would have been more than 300 warriors from Sparta there (in fact, probably closer to 7,000), but who knows if they actually had six-pack abs—or if their battle outfits were designed to display them.
 Xerxes, the real-life Persian king, is also depicted as a scantily clad giant god with a nose ring and covered in jewelry.
 Historical record implies the ruler dressed in clothes and was human.
 Don’t miss these 11 biggest lies that made history.